Connect with us

 TIDAL Music Streaming Platform on many devices

-According to Jack Dorsey, CEO of Block — as few as humanly possible.
-A second mass layoff is coming to the hi-res music streaming platform in less than 12 months and there is speculation from within the company that the latest round of layoffs might include as many as 100 employees — which would amount to almost twenty-five percent of its workforce.
-TIDAL is not in good shape.
+How many people does it really take to operate one of the most popular high-res capable music streaming platforms?
+According to Jack Dorsey, CEO of Block (majority owner of Tidal) — as few as humanly possible.
+A second mass layoff is coming to the hi-res music streaming platform in less than 12 months and there is speculation from within the company that the latest round of layoffs might include as many as 100 employees, This would amount to almost twenty-five percent of its workforce.
+TIDAL does not appear to be in good shape.

 Just how bad are things at TIDAL?